 When it comes to famous families in Hollywood, Kristen Bell and Dax Shepard like to keep things low-key.
-So much so, that the A-listers have never shared a photo of their children’s faces!
-That’s right, daughters Lincoln, 6, and Delta, 4, have been kept out of the spotlight entirely.
+So much so, the A-listers — who share daughters Lincoln and Delta — have made it a rule to keep photos of their children’s faces off social media.

-Even without seeing their sure-to-be adorable mugs, the girls are still featured quite a bit on social media.
-More often than not, The Good Place actress, 39, will simply place an emoji over Lincoln and Delta.
-For example, in August, Kristen took to Instagram to share a selfie from the emergency room with one of her daughters.
+Even without seeing their sure-to-be adorable mugs, the girls are still featured on Instagram in other ways.
+More often than not, the Good Place actress will simply place an emoji over Lincoln and Delta’s faces.
+For instance, Kristen gave fans a glimpse inside the couple’s lives as parents when they celebrated Father’s Day in June 2021.

-While the injury was in plain sight, Kristen placed a bandage symbol of her kiddo’s face.
-As much as we’d love to gush over what her little ones look like, sharing vulnerable mommy moments is just as important.
-Unfortunately, not everyone sees it that way.
-In the past, Kristen and Dax, 44, have faced backlash for keeping their children’s identities so private.
+While the acting pair’s sweet smiles were on full display, Kristen placed a heart sticker over each of her kiddo’s faces.
+As much as fans would love to gush over what her little ones look like, sharing vulnerable mommy moments is just as important.
+Unfortunately, not everyone sees it that way, as Kristen and Dax have faced backlash in the past for keeping their children’s identities so private.

-In February, Kristen appeared in a new commercial for Hello Bello, a plant-based baby products company, alongside a toddler.
-After sharing the video on IG, followers began to question her methods.
-“So your kids deserve privacy but you don’t mind exploiting other people’s children for monetary gain?” one person wrote.
+In February 2020, Kristen appeared in a commercial for Hello Bello, a plant-based baby products company, alongside a toddler.
+After sharing the video on social media, followers began to question her methods.
+“So your kids deserve privacy, but you don’t mind exploiting other people’s children for monetary gain?” one person wrote.

 “Well, there’s a big difference.
 If [Dax and I] expose our kids’ faces, there is a real threat of them getting stalked, or of a stranger coming up to them and knowing their name,” Kristen replied.
 “It’s a safety thing … I don’t fault other parents for showing their kids when they don’t have the same safety concerns.”